anjrv/edr_report/final_project.md

 ![Reykjavík to Ísafjörður flight speed](isaf_speed.png){width=80%}

-Even though speed values may have severe errors as can be seen in Fig. 12.
-The same flight is very likely to have correct longitude and latitude data as can be seen in Fig. 6., the coordinate track for that same flight.
+Even though speed values may have severe errors as can be seen in Fig. 12 the same flight is very likely to have correct longitude and latitude data as can be seen in Fig. 6, the coordinate track for that same flight.
 In a private conversation concerning the viability of the Hvassahraun airport Þórgeir Pálsson suggested that it should be viable to use speed calculated from distance instead of the raw speed value produced by the smartphone.
 It stands to that it is possible to calculate the distance using the haversine formula for distance between two points on a sphere.
-These calculations are what appear in Fig. 13.
-As the red, calculated, track and are the values used for *v* in the current version of the smartphone application.
+These calculations are what appear in Fig. 13 as the red, calculated, track and are the values used for *v* in the current version of the smartphone application.

 ## 3.4 Acceleration